«Back

 • Metal thickness (gauge) of the door to resist pressure and impact of windborne debris.

-• Number and strength of mounting brackets and connectors holding the door and track to the wall and the ceiling.
+• Number and strength of mounting brackets, mounting boards, hinges, and connectors holding the door and track to the wall and the ceiling.

-• Horizontal strengthening to reinforce the door against buckling.
+• Horizontal struts that strengthen and reinforce the door against buckling.

 What type of doors are best for high-wind locations?